 After heart valve replacement surgery, a doctor usually encourages people to resume eating as soon as possible.
-A healthy and varied eating plan can benefit cardiovascular health and help prevent potential complications.
+This may include foods such as fruits, vegetables, whole grains, and lean proteins.

 Heart valve replacement surgery is a procedure someone may require if they have